score-json/nlohmann_json/TSF/trustable/assertions/TA-ANALYSIS_CONTEXT.md

 - Do we have sensible/appropriate target failure rates?
   - **Answer**: No explicit numeric failure-rate targets are defined.
 The implicit target is that the CI test suite passes and known misbehaviours remain within an acceptable, manually monitored range.
 - Do we need to check the targets?
-  - **Answer**: For the unit and integration tests, no dedicated target exist.
+  - **Answer**: For unit and integration tests, there are no explicit failure rate targets.
+The implicit target is that the CI test suite passes on all supported environments, which is continuously checked by the CI workflows (see JLS-26).
 Since the fuzz testing runs and is investigated in the original nlohmann/json repository, there is no need to check the target.
 - Are we achieving the targets?
   - **Answer**: For the unit and integration tests, yes.
 The degree of target achievement for the fuzz-testing is evaluated within the original nlohmann/json repository.
 - Are all underlying assumptions and target conditions for the analysis specified?
-  - **Answer**:
+  - **Answer**: For unit and integration tests, the underlying assumption and target condition is that no test is expected to fail, so there is no further analysis beyond checking that CI pipelines are green and investigating any failure.
 - Have the underlying assumptions been verified using known good data?
   - **Answer**:  Key assumptions and conditions for analysing test data and misbehaviours are documented in the TSF scripts and documentation (e.g. capture_test_data_memory_sensitive.py, generate_list_of_tests.py, generate_list_of_misbehaviours.py, and the supporting statements such as JLS-17 and JLS-26).
 However, a complete, consolidated specification of all analysis assumptions, in particular for monitoring-based indicators and explicit target failure rates, is not yet available.
 - Has the Misbehaviour identification process been verified using known bad data?
-  - **Answer**: Misbehaviours discovered via fuzzing and user-reported issues in nlohmann/json are captured and summarised in JLS-26, which implicitly validates parts of the identification process.
-There is, however, no automatic process for the identification of misbehaviours.
+  - **Answer**: Known bad inputs come from bug labelled issues and fuzzing in the upstream nlohmann/json project.
+These misbehaviours are extracted and summarised by the TSF script referenced in JLS-17 (`generate_list_of_misbehaviours.py`, `nlohmann_misbehaviours_comments.md`).
+JLS-26 ensures that any CI failure caused by such bad cases is analysed and fixed.
 - Are results shown to be reproducible?
   - **Answer**: CI workflows use pinned containers and GitHub Actions to stabilise the environment, and a dedicated ci_reproducible_tests target exists to run a reproducible subset of tests, but not all tests are fully reproducible.
 See